imehrdadmahdavi/map-reduce-inverted-index/README.md

 ```
 ## Fully-Distributed Mode

-In this section we create a cluster with 3 worker nodes on Google Dataproc and run `invertedindex.jar` job on the full real data.
+In this section we create a cluster with 3 worker nodes on Google Dataproc and run `invertedindex.jar` job on the actual data set.

 ### Google Cloud Platform Setup